← OpenSignal

 Compliance

 • Blinded employer.
-The employer is not told who referred a candidate, full stop.
+The employer is not told who nominated a candidate, full stop.

 • 90-day clawback if the candidate leaves.
 Standard for the industry.
 We disclose this before any payment.